 Application Review Process

-Once the application is completed in the portal, it will be reviewed by CORES reviewers within 4-6 weeks using the following applicable rubric (depending on the applicant’s service delivery model):
+Once the application is submitted in the portal (and deemed complete by CORES staff), it will be reviewed by CORES reviewers within 4-6 weeks using the following applicable rubric (depending on the applicant’s service delivery model):

 All questions are scored on either a 0/1 or 0/1/2 point scale.
 To obtain full CORES certification (which applies to the organization’s entire portfolio and is valid for five years), an organization must score points on ALL threshold questions AND get a required minimum score on all other sections (as applicable to its service delivery model) AND score a minimum of 40 points across all the categories.